-- 4. Any officer stopping a foreign diplomat, a family member of a foreign diplomat, or a consular official shall immediately notify a supervisory officer if there is a question regarding their diplomatic status or immunity. - 5.
-Officers having any contact with foreign diplomats or consular officials during traffic enforcement activities shall document the contact in a written report.
+- 2. Foreign diplomats and their family members have full diplomatic immunity and shall not be issued citations or physically arrested for traffic law violations.
+However, they may be temporarily detained to verify their immunity status, as referenced in GM Procedure 619, Consulate Notification and Diplomatic Immunity. - 3.
+Consular officials have limited diplomatic immunity but may be temporarily detained to verify their immunity status.
+They may not be issued citations or physically arrested for traffic violations. - 4.
+Any officer stopping a foreign diplomat, a family member of a foreign diplomat, or a consular official shall immediately notify a supervisory officer if there is a question regarding their diplomatic status or immunity. - 5.
+Officers who contact foreign diplomats or consular officials during traffic enforcement activities shall document the contact in a written report.
 The report shall be routed through the officer's chain of command to the Office of the Chief. - E. Military Personnel who Commit Traffic Law Violations - 1.
 Military personnel who commit traffic law violations are treated as residents of this state. - 2.
-Officers should be aware that the driver's license requirements for military personnel are different from civilians; therefore, officers refer to the Texas Transportation Code to clarify the status of driver's licenses held by military personnel. - F. Drivers with No Valid Driver's License - 1.
+Officers should be aware that the driver's license requirements for military personnel are different from those for civilians; therefore, officers should refer to the Texas Transportation Code to clarify the status of driver's licenses held by military personnel. - F. Drivers with No Valid Driver's License - 1.
 Drivers found to be operating motor vehicles without valid driver's licenses are arrested for the offense, except: - a.
-When the officer verifies the identity of the driver, utilizing an approved form of ID listed below, the officer may issue a traffic citation (instead of booking the individual) for violation of the Transportation Code, Chapter 521.025, License to be Carried and Exhibited on Demand: - (1) State issued ID card; - (2) United States Passport; - (3) United States Military ID; - (4) Foreign Passport; - (5) Foreign Military ID; or - (6) Consular ID. - (7) Other forms of government ID (ex.
-San Antonio Public Library card or school/university ID card) - b.
-If a person does not have a valid driver's license but does have evidence of financial responsibility on the vehicle: - (1) If there is a passenger in the vehicle with a valid driver's license, the person with the valid driver's license will be allowed to remove the vehicle; - (2) The driver will be allowed thirty (30) minutes (from the time the traffic stop initiated) to arrange for another driver with a valid driver's license to remove the vehicle; - (3) If a licensed driver is not available within the allotted thirty (30) minute time frame, the vehicle will be impounded; - (4) Failure to provide evidence of financial responsibility provides the officer authority to impound the vehicle.
+When the officer verifies the identity of the driver, utilizing an approved form of ID, the officer may issue a traffic citation (instead of booking the individual) for violation of the Transportation Code, Chapter 521.025, License to be Carried and Exhibited on Demand. - b.
+If a person does not have a valid driver's license but does have evidence of financial responsibility for the vehicle: - (1) If there is a passenger in the vehicle with a valid driver's license, the person with the valid driver's license will be allowed to remove the vehicle; - (2) The driver will be allowed thirty (30) minutes (from the time the traffic stop is initiated) to arrange for another driver with a valid driver's license to remove the vehicle; - (3) If a licensed driver is not available within the allotted thirty (30) minute time frame, the vehicle will be impounded; - (4) Failure to provide evidence of financial responsibility provides the officer authority to impound the vehicle.
 (TTC 601.051 601.124) - c.
-When verification of a valid driver's license is inhibited due to a computer problem and the person's identity is established, the person is issued a traffic citation; or
+When verification of a valid driver's license is inhibited due to a computer problem and the person's identity is established, the person is issued a traffic citation or - d.
+When a recently expired driver's license, not suspended, canceled, or revoked, is presented or found to exist for the driver, the person is issued a traffic citation. - 2.
+Persons physically arrested for not having valid driver's licenses are returned to the City of San Antonio Detention Center.